AdaptRetail/adapt-event/README.md

 // Require function
 const AdaptData = require( '@adapt-retail/adapt-event' );

-// Prepare the AdaptEvent class AdaptData.bindToElements(); // ( This should only be called once )
+// When imported, prepare the AdaptEvent class AdaptData.bindToElements(); // ( This should only be called once )
 ```